 The Paste/Splice Operation

 Paste Splice is a special operation that expects a donor image.
 This is one of the few operations where an image node can have two incoming links.
 The first link is PasteSplice, recording the difference from the prior image (the mask is only the spliced in image).
 The second link is a donor image.
 The tool enforces that a second incoming link to a node is a donor link.
 The tool does not force donor links to exist.
 Instead, the tool reminds the user to form the link.
 There may be several steps to create a donor image from an initial image (e.g. blurring, cropping, etc.).
 Examples of this behavior can be found in many of the graph image examples throughout this document.

+Paste Splice and Paste Duplicate operations often include rotation, resize and cropping of the donor image or copied region.
+These operations require indication through ‘yes/no’ parameters if these actions took place.
+Furthermore, if the rotation amount degrees or the resize difference are known, these parameters should be provided.

+Shadow from Donor Image

+It is important the journal captures where the shadow comes from copied from a donor image.
+The resulting mask created by a Paste operation (Paste Clone, Paste Splice) represents the newly placed shadow on the image in its final resting place, size, and orientation.
+The journal should also reflect that the select region is adjusted (opacity).

+Here is one approach:

+The originating image node will have two links leaving it.

+The first link is SelectRegion.
+The link's destination image is the same dimension as the source image, with unselected region completely transparent.
+The input mask for the operation is the selected region.
+The link mask is the inverse (black on all unselected areas).
+The image manipulator may alter the destination image further by applying Color.ColorOpacity,creating the appropriate link(s).

+The second link from the originating image node represents a Paste Splice operation to a destination image node containing the shadowed object in its final resting place.
+The link mask reflects the added shadow to the originating image.
+The same destination node has an additional incoming ‘donor’ link from the last node on the path starting with the SelectRegion link.